AU-Avengers/docs.toum.gg/docs/install/linux/Steam.md

 - In **winecfg**, click **Libraries**.
 Enter `winhttp` into the text box, click **Add > OK**.

 If installed correctly, launching via the Steam shortcut will open the mod with the **Town of Us: Mira** logo displayed in the top left corner.

 ---
+### Downgrading

+- Right-click _Among Us_ on Steam, then click **Properties**.
+- Click **Betas** and select `public previous` on the drop-down.

+Steam should automatically update the game to the compatible version, then you can follow the installation steps.

+---